danillewin/CMM/replit.md

 - **Anthropic AI**: AI-powered features for research assistance
 - **Excel Export**: Data export functionality for reporting
 - **Kafka Integration**: Event streaming for completed meetings and researches with SASL_SSL and Kerberos authentication support
+- **Active Directory**: LDAP integration for resolving user logins to full names with mock mode for development

 ## External Dependencies